Photo: Alice Teater on the Wiest Homestead and Orchard near Neff Road in the area that is now Leehaven Estates. Photo courtesy Priscilla Ross.

 “Heirloom apples like these are really hard to come by,” Thomas says.
 “You’re drinking the terroir of the community.”

 You’re drinking history, too.
 Having an orchard was a way for pioneers to “prove up” a claim to own land under Abraham Lincoln’s Homestead Act of 1862, and newspaper articles published in the Bulletin in the early 1900s boast of the region’s fruit growing successes.
 CJ’s latest move has been to ask residents in Bend’s Orchard District to search for the remains of fruit trees that the town’s earliest settlers may have planted.
 Terry Foley, 78, remembers them well.
-“It was the kids’ onus to have to pick all that fruit,” says Foley, who grew up on a six-acre farm with fruit trees in the heart of the neighborhood on the corner of Revere and NE 8th Street.
+“It was the kids’ summer job to pick all that fruit,” says Foley, who grew up on a six-acre farm with fruit trees in the heart of the neighborhood on the corner of Revere and NE 8th Street.
 “That part of town is something of a banana belt.”

 Of course, many of those trees have now disappeared under subdivisions and shopping centers, but vestiges of Bend’s fruity past do remain.
 You can find a few old giants off Jones Road near Hollinshead.
 There’s a fine sample tucked off NE Innes Lane and a beauty in a backyard on NE Ninth St. All of them are not far from where Levi Wiest, a founder of the town and nurseryman, once had a 160-acre homestead full of fruit trees.